How to Scorpion-Proof Your House & Other Arachnids Found in Belize

 This is super cool and extremely unusual tarantula behavior

 Studies on the tarantula provide some insights into their population density in Belize.
 Observations at the Las Cuevas Research Station showed that the burrows of these tarantulas tend to be somewhat clustered.
 In one study, tarantula burrows were spaced about 3.2–3.8 metres apart on average.
-The numbers of burrows found over two consecutive years were consistent (107 and 108 burrows), though the specific locations and clusters varied yearly due to factors like seasonal flooding.
+The number of burrows found over two consecutive years was consistent (107 and 108 burrows), though the specific locations and clusters varied yearly due to factors like seasonal flooding.
 This variability suggests that Redrump Tarantulas may migrate within an area when conditions change, leading to a stable but shifting population distribution.

 While these findings indicate a certain density pattern for the tarantulas in natural settings, exact numbers per square kilometre are harder to determine due to the species’ mobility and environmental adaptability.
 The clustering behavior might relate to optimal resource use and protection from predators, but the population density can fluctuate with the habitat’s stability and available shelter, particularly in flood-prone zones – source American Arachnological Society